Hameh Kasi, Bahar

-Hameh Kasi (همه كسي, also Romanized as Hameh Kasī; also known as Gardaneh-ye Hameh Kasī and Hamakasī) is a village in Salehabad Rural District, Salehabad District, Bahar County, Hamadan Province, Iran.
-At the 2006 census, its population was 2,436, in 574 families.
+Hameh Kasi (همه كسي) (Note: Also romanized as Hameh Kasī; also known as Gardaneh-ye Hameh Kasī and Hamakasī) is a village in Salehabad Rural District of Salehabad District in Bahar County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 2,436 in 574 households.
+The following census in 2011 counted 2,316 people in 656 households.
+The 2016 census measured the population of the village as 1,986 people in 634 households.